geteduroam/windows-app/README.md

 Hotspot 2.0 will be installed alongside using some other EAP method listed in the eap-config.

-## Background process
+## Installation

-After a profile has been fully configured, geteduroam will install itself to `%HOME%\AppData\Local\geteduroam`.
+After a change to the system has been made, geteduroam will install itself to `%HOME%\AppData\Local\geteduroam`.
-It will add itself to the registry to be run on startup, how to uninstall it, and a task will be registered with the task scheduler, which will prompt geteduroam check for updates on the profile.
+It will add itself to the registry to be listed in installed programs, how to uninstall it, and a task will be registered with the task scheduler, which will prompt geteduroam check for updates on the profile.
-When running in the background, it will show a icon in the tray.
+A tray icon for running in the background can be enabled through a project flag, but it is disabled by default.

 ## Getting started